syedwaseemjan/StatsCollector/README.md

 ## 3. Assumptions I have made.

-    I have assumed server.py will be run on *nix environment.
+    I have assumed run_server.py will be executed on *nix environment.
     I have assumed that clients mentioned in xml file will have access only by username and password and not by SSH KEY.

 ## 4. Requirements that I have not covered in my submission.